CRM software is the most important relationship-building tool that a sales professional has.

 Nutshell is a deceptively powerful CRM and sales automation platform that’s “simple enough for any team, sophisticated enough for any business.”
 This mantra applies to the software’s email capabilities as well.

-The service is equipped with a strong set of email automation features including email sequencing, shareable templates, easy contact filtering for targeted bulk emails, and a very clever MailChimp integration for perfectly timed email marketing—everything you need to take the grunt work out of email.
+The service is equipped with a strong set of email automation features including email sequencing, shareable templates, easy contact filtering for targeted bulk emails, and powerful integrations with Constant Contact and MailChimp for perfectly timed email marketing—everything you need to take the grunt work out of email.

 Nutshell’s personal email sequence tool allows sales professionals to create and schedule email drip campaigns at scale.
 But the service is also smart enough to stop automated sequences once a reply has been received.
 And because Nutshell tracks reply rates of your sequences, you’ll be able to easily tell which emails work best and which need to be rewritten.